AdobeDocs/workfront.en/help/classic/resource-mgmt/workload-balancer/assign-work-in-workload-balancer.md

 filename: assign-work-in-workload-balancer
 product-area: resource-management
 navigation-topic: the-workload-balancer
-title: Overview of assigning work in the Adobe Workfront Workload Balancer
+title: Overview of assigning work in the Workload Balancer
 description: As a resource manager, you can use the Adobe Workfront Workload Balancer to view work items that have not yet been assigned to users as well as assign these items to them.
 ---

-# Overview of assigning work in the Adobe Workfront Workload Balancer
+# Overview of assigning work in the Workload Balancer

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

 As a resource manager, you can use the Adobe Workfront Workload Balancer to view work items that have not yet been assigned to users as well as assign these items to them.